Music of The Lord of the Rings: The Rings of Power: Themes for Elves

 For the introductions of the Elven capital Lindon and High King Gil-galad, McCreary chose to use Elrond's theme.
-He did not do this to suggest that Elrond represented Elves in-general, but because he wanted the audience to focus on Elrond's character in those scenes.
-He did have a specific theme for Gil-galad planned but did not use it during the first season.
+He did not do this to suggest that Elrond represented Elves in general, but because he wanted the audience to focus on Elrond's character in those scenes.
+He had a specific theme for Gil-galad planned but did not use it during the first season.